lornahughes/sourcegraph/doc/dev/uri_schemes.md

 This URI scheme is used by `lsp-proxy`, search- and file location-related GraphQL APIs, and Sourcegraph extensions.

+### Deprecated

+The `git:` URI scheme is **deprecated**.

-It is **deprecated** in favor of the opaque `repo:` and `repo+rev:` URI schemes because:
+When communicating with external tools that need a single URI to represent files/directories, use the opaque `repo:` and `repo+rev:` URI schemes defined above because:

 - Many tools (such as language servers and editors) do not support it because they ignore the URI query and fragment when asking whether two URIs refer to the same file.
 Therefore they behave as though all `git:` URIs for the same repository are actually for the same file.
 This leads to very confusing behavior.
+It is possible to work around this problem by adding a translation layer, but that adds a lot of complexity.
 - Being able to parse the repository name, revision, and file path from the URI (and construct the URIs manually) leads to clients making poor design decisions that frequently lead to bugs.

   Example: Sourcegraph compares repository names case insensitively.
 If a client constructs a URI manually from an uppercase repository name (or otherwise obtains such a URL) and compares it against an equivalent lowercase URI, the client must know that they can be compared case-insensitively, or else it will incorrectly treat them as distinct.
 The best solution is for Sourcegraph to canonicalize all URIs it generates, but this breaks if many clients are manually constructing URLs (and not canonicalizing them).

+When possible (such as when communicating only among internal Sourcegraph services), pass along each individual field (`REPO`, `REV`, and `PATH`) separately in a Go struct or JSON object to avoid needing to depend on parsing and serializing those values.
+This also gives you more control over the behavior (such as wanting to preserve the user's input revision in the URL or UI but resolve it to a full SHA for the underlying operations).